I3ab/DF2RQ/README.md

 # DF2RQ
 official code for 'DF2RQ: Dynamic Feature Fusion via Region-wise Queries for Semantic Segmentation of Multimodal Remote Sensing Data'

-Our paper is under review, the code is comming soon.
+Our paper is still in submission and all the detailed files will be realsed after it is accepted.